 Top Cigar Lounges in Houston

 Texas has no statewide indoor smoking ban.
 Houston does have a local ordinance restricting smoking in enclosed public places, but standalone smoking establishments and designated cigar lounges are exempt.
-In practice, every cigar lounge we list operates with legal indoor smoking.
-If a specific venue's status concerns you, check its listing page.
+Every cigar lounge we list operates with legal indoor smoking.

 Most Houston shops are fine with outside cigars, which is not always the case in coastal cities.
 Some just ask you to buy a drink.
-Others charge a lounge fee, usually in the $10-$15 range.
+Others charge a lounge fee, usually $10 to $15.
 The more upscale spots prefer you purchase on-site.
 When in doubt, call ahead, but you'll rarely get turned away.

 Drinks

 This matters more in Houston than in most cities.
-June through September is genuinely miserable outdoors.
-We're talking mid-to-high 90s with humidity that fogs your glasses walking from the car.
-Indoor lounges with serious ventilation systems are non-negotiable during summer months.
+June through September is genuinely miserable outdoors - mid-to-high 90s with humidity that fogs your glasses walking from the car.
+Indoor lounges with serious ventilation systems are non-negotiable during those months.
 October to April is a different story.
 Evenings are pleasant, and many lounges have covered patios with fans that make outdoor smoking comfortable.

 Houston is a car city.
 Period.
 The Metro rail and bus system won't get you to most lounges.
 Plan on 20-40 minutes of driving between neighborhoods, sometimes more during rush hour on I-610 or the Katy Freeway.
 Parking is free at most suburban spots.
 Galleria and Midtown might cost you a few bucks.
 Rideshare works but adds up fast when you're crossing this much geography.